-YELLOW LEVEL Each tick in the orange zone means you are increasing your level of compliance.
-But you still have work to do.
-RED LEVEL Each tick in the red zone means you are less likely to be compliant.
-These areas need to be addressed immediately.
-ADDRESS THESE AREAS IMMEDIATELY Only some tasks with safety risks have been addressed.
+you c GREEN LEVEL n tick in the green zone means are more likely to be compliant. itor and review to continually improve. you YELLOW LEVEL tick in the orange zone means are increasing your level of compliance. ut you still have work to do. are le ai RED LEVEL tick in the red zone means you ess likely to be compliant.
+These reas need to be addressed immediately.
+RESS THESE AREAS IMMEDIATELY All tasks with safety risks have been identified and the risks controlled.
+Only some tasks with safety risks have been addressed.
 Tasks with safety risks not identified nor the risk controlled.
+Safe work procedures developed and implemented for these tasks.
 Limited development and implementation of safe work procedures.
 No safe work procedures developed.
+Workers involved in developing safe work procedures.
 Limited involvement of workers in developing safe work procedures.
 No involvement of workers in developing safe work procedures.
+Procedures followed in day to day operations.
 Procedures developed but not always followed in day to day operations.
 Responsibility for doing tasks safely is left to workers.
-Only some of the Safe work are reviewed.
+Safe work procedures are reviewed Only some of the Safe work are reviewed.
 Safe work procedures not reviewed.
-Each tick in the orange zone means you are increasing your level of compliance.
-But you still have work to do.
-Only some tasks with safety risks have been addressed.
-Limited development and implementation of safe work procedures.
-Limited involvement of workers in developing safe work procedures.
-Procedures.
-Procedures developed but not always followed in day to day operations.

-activities at Alfalfa House.
+Notes: No Safe Operating Procedures have been developed for higher risk work activities at Alfalfa House.
 Develop SOPs for use of step ladders, Carton Cutters, Knives, Peanut Butter Mill and those equipment that pose risk to staff.
 Signed off SOPs should be kept in staff training files.